-State law requires cities to allow transitional and supportive housing as a residential use and allowed by right in all zones that allow similar residential uses.
-Transitional housing in Garden Grove is temporary rental housing with length of stay that ranges between six months to two years for homeless individuals or families who are transitioning to permanent housing.
+"Transitional housing" means temporary rental housing with length of stay that ranges between six months to two years for homeless individuals or families who are transitioning to permanent housing.
 Supportive housing is a residential use and only subject to those restrictions that apply to other residential uses of the same type in the same zone.
-The Land Use Code provides the following classification of transitional and supportive housing:
+The Land Use Code provides the following classification of transitional and supportive housing, operated under program requirements that call for the termination of assistance and recirculation of the assisted unit to another eligible program recipient at some predetermined future point in time.
+"Transitional housing development" means a housing development configured such that each unit constitutes a unit of transitional housing and includes the following:

-- 1. "Residential apartments" and is subject to the duplex/triplex or multiple-family dwelling development standards of the zoning code. - 2.
-"Residential group living six persons or less" means one residential facility similar to a residential community care facility with six persons or less, and subject to the same development standards. - 3.
-"Residential group living seven persons or more" means a residential facility, with seven or more residents, is similar to a residential community care facility with seven persons or more, and subject to the same development standards.
+- 1. "Residential apartments" and means with two or more dwelling units on one parcel, where each unit functions as a single housekeeping unit.
+This use is subject to the duplex/triplex or multiple-family dwelling development standards of the zoning code. - 2.
+"Residential group living six persons or less" means one residential facility, on a parcel, with six residents or less (including minor children), excluding staff, that operates as a group living facility where the residents share a common living area and a kitchen.
+The facility is similar to a residential community care facility with six persons or less, and subject to the same development standards. - 3.
+"Residential group living seven persons or more" means a residential facility, with seven or more residents, excluding staff, that operates as a group living facility where the residents share a common living area and a kitchen.
+The facility is similar to a residential community care facility with seven persons or more, and subject to the same development standards.